1. Generate environment files from your compose.yaml

 The environment setup integrates seamlessly with your development workflow:

-- Initial Setup: pnpm generate:envcreates all necessary files
+pnpm generate:envcreates all necessary files - Infrastructure:

-- Deployment: Environment-specific generation for different stages
+pnpm testuses the test environment configuration - Deployment: Environment-specific generation for different stages

 Next Steps